DragnaCarta/Curse-of-Strahd-Reloaded/Campaign/Items/quest_items/ilya_toy.md

 ---

 ## Resolving the Arc
-When the party defeats or deals with Baba Lysaga in Act IV (Month 4, Week 3), Ilya can be recovered from Berez.
+When the party defeats or deals with Baba Lysaga in Act IV (Module 4, Session 3), Ilya can be recovered from Berez.
 His original toy is in Lysaga's hut — on a shelf, near her scrying bowl.

 Returning both Ilya and the original toy to Baron Krezkov is one of the campaign's quieter victories.
 He takes the boy, then takes the toy, holds them both for a moment.